Planmeca

-Planmeca, established in 1971, is a Finnish manufacturer of high-tech dental equipment, such as 3D and 2D digital imaging devices, dental units, CAD/CAM solutions and software.
+Planmeca is a Finnish manufacturer of high-tech dental equipment.
+Established in 1971, it produces equipment such as 3D and 2D digital imaging devices, dental units, CAD/CAM solutions and software.

-Planmeca works in close co-operation with dental universities and institutions.
+Planmeca works in close cooperation with dental universities and institutions.

 Planmeca’s products are designed and manufactured in Helsinki, Finland, and distributed via a network of dealers operating around the world.
 More than 98% of Planmeca’s production is exported to over 120 countries.

 History

 Planmeca was founded by Heikki Kyöstilä in 1971.
-Kyöstilä is the president and owner of Planmeca.

 In the 1970s, Planmeca manufactured dental stools and instrument cabinets, and created its first patient chair and dental unit.

 The 1980s was a decade of international expansion and subsidiaries were established abroad.
-Planmeca introduced a microprocessor-controlled dental chair, panoramic X-ray device and dental unit.
+Planmeca introduced a microprocessor-controlled dental chair, a panoramic X-ray device and dental unit.

 In the 1990s, Planmeca introduced a dental unit with an integrated patient chair.
-The decade was also an era of digital progress – Planmeca introduced an integrated information technology system for a digital dental practice, the all in one -concept.
+The decade was also an era of digital progress – Planmeca introduced an integrated information technology system for a digital dental practice, the all in one-concept.
 The concept allowed instant access to all digital clinical patient information at chair side via one software.

 In the 2000s, Planmeca introduced a dental unit that could be converted from right- to left-handed use with motorised movements as well as the Planmeca Romexis software for processing patient information, dental unit’s user activities and images.
 Planmeca also introduced a new SCARA technology in its X-ray units, which enabled free formation of imaging geometry.

 In the 2010s, the concept of Digital perfection was launched.
-The combination of a digital intraoral scan, a 3D X-ray (CBVT) and a 3D facial photo provides comprehensive information on the patient’s anatomy.
+The combination of a digital intraoral scan, a 3D X-ray (CBCT) and a 3D facial photo provides comprehensive information on the patient’s anatomy.

+In 2025, Planmeca signed an agreement with the American healthcare company Aspen Dental to implement Planmeca's imaging technology across its nationwide network of clinics over the next five years.
+In the United States, Aspen Dental currently operates about 1,100 offices, and the agreement also includes installations for any new clinics that may open.
+At the core of the partnership are imaging devices from the Planmeca Visio product family.
+In addition to the equipment, the clinics will receive Planmeca's imaging software and an IoT solution that provides real-time information on device status and maintenance needs.